cgwire/kitsu/getting-started-production/README.md

 ### [Assign tasks to a CG artist](#assign-tasks-to-a-cg-artist)

-We can now get back to the **Assets** page.
+We can now get back to the **ASSETS** page.
 You can use the main menu
 ![Main menu](../img/getting-started/main_button.png) under the **Production** section.

 ![Main menu assets page](../img/getting-started/main_menu_assets.png)

-Now its time to do our first assignment!
+Now its time to do your first assignment!

 Click on the empty space on the right of the status (1) you want to assign.
 ![Assigned a task](../img/getting-started/task_assigned.png)